Lyrid Meteor Shower 2026: Peak Time, Where to See, Visibility Forecast

 What is the Lyrid meteor shower?

-Although the April Lyrid meteor shower is not as prolific as the famed August Perseids or the December Geminids, it can amaze observers with as many as 100 meteors per hour: such surges were observed in 1803, 1922, 1945, 1982, and 1985.
+Although the April Lyrid meteor shower is not as prolific as the famed August Perseids or the December Geminids, it can occasionally amaze observers with as many as 90 meteors per hour: such surges were observed in 1803, 1922, 1945, 1982, and 1985.
 It’s difficult to predict such outbursts, which are one of the reasons why the Lyrids are worth watching.
 Unfortunately, no outburst of activity is expected in 2026.

 What causes the Lyrid meteor shower?

-The constellation Lyra is not the source of the Lyrids; the radiant situated in the constellation only helps observers determine which shower they are watching on a particular night.
 The parent body of the Lyrid meteor shower is a long-period comet C/1861 G1 (Thatcher) discovered on April 5, 1861, by the amateur astronomer A. E. Thatcher.
 When our planet passes through the trail left by the comet, the pieces of dust and debris comprising it burn up in the terrestrial atmosphere, producing dazzling lights in the sky.
+The constellation Lyra is not the source of the Lyrids; the radiant situated in the constellation only helps observers determine which shower they are watching on a particular night.

 Use the Sky Tonight app to check when the radiant is highest above the horizon for your location, and enjoy one of the year’s most classic meteor showers.
 If you want to see how well-prepared you are for the meteor hunt, take our short and fun quiz!